-In her book "Expert Fraud Investigation: A Step-By-Step Guide" Tracy Coenen details several types of fraud investigations.
+We were recently introduced to Fraud Examiner Expert Tracy Coenen, in her book "Expert Fraud Investigation: A Step-By-Step Guide" she details the steps a company should go through in performing a fraud investigation.
+Coenen provides the 'nuts and bolts' on how conducting an investigation can be a powerful tool to help corporations ferret out fraudulent practices within their organization.
+Her book gives the examiner the specific steps to take when fraud is suspected and how to proceed forward throughout the investigation to conclusion.
 In addition to the book as a useful tool for the fraud examiner, Coenen also provides the lay person with a general discussion of the types of corruption schemes a company may face and how best to prevent them.
-As well as outright bribery there are several types of inbound corruption; including kickbacks, extortion, conflict of interests, and related party transactions as examples of corruption which can involve a payment to obtain an advantage, receive preferential treatment, or force certain preferential actions.
+Coenen lists bribery; kickbacks; extortion; conflict of interests; and related party transactions as examples of corruption which can involve a payment to obtain an advantage, receive preferential treatment, or force certain preferential actions.